 What does UM/UIM mean and how does this coverage work?

 In the event of an accident (once you have accepted a ride or are transporting a passenger) with a driver who is uninsured (UM) or underinsured (UIM) and is ultimately at fault for bodily injury caused to you and/or your passengers, our UM/UIM coverage will apply (coverage limits vary by state).
-There is no deductible on our UM/UIM policy.
+There is no deductible on this coverage.

 It depends on the coverage.
-During the time the Lyft Driver app is on and available to accept a request (also known as “driver mode”), the contingent liability policy is in effect.
+During the time the Lyft Driver app is on and available to accept a request (also known as “driver mode”), only the primary liability policy is in effect.

-The other three coverages are in effect beginning when you’ve accepted a passenger ride request and are on your way to pick the passenger up.
+All three coverages are in effect beginning when you’ve accepted a passenger ride request and are on your way to pick up the passenger.
 These coverages continue while you’re giving a ride to a passenger until the time you end the ride in the app.